gnu-octave/octave-mqtt/mqtt/functions/@octave_mqtt/subscribe.md

 <dt><code class="code">Callback</code></dt>
 <dd><p>Callback function name or handle (default &quot;&quot;)
 </p>
-<p>If provided, the callbaclk will be called with the topic name and
+<p>If provided, the callback will be called with the topic name and
  message as arguments.
  </p></dd>
 </dl>